PunchThrough/bean-docs/src/building-an-app/v1-build-ui.md

 The goal of these tutorials is to show you how to use the Bean SDK in your personal projects.
 We will guide you through the process of building an app using the Bean iOS SDK.
 Before we use the SDK, we need to create a UI.
 We'll start by creating the storyboard and views.

 At the end of this tutorial, you'll have a simple single view iOS app.
 It will have a button and a label, and pressing the button will toggle the label's text from "LED is Off" to "LED is On".
-It won't actually talk to the Bean yet--but it will be ready for us to add the Bean-specific code in the next tutorial.
+It won't actually talk to the Bean yet, but it will be ready for us to add the Bean-specific code in the next tutorial.

 ## Setup